 This means that travel bloggers sell less through their blogs, but when they do, the value will be higher.
 They’re more of an information source than other types of bloggers, making it difficult to predict what they earn.

-Many bloggers work on an affiliate basis, where they will get some sort of kickback if they manage to sell a product through their site, but travel bloggers are inspiration.
+Many travel bloggers work on an affiliate basis, where they will get some sort of kickback if they manage to sell a product through their site, but travel bloggers are inspiration.
 Even if we do inspire or persuade someone to travel in our footsteps, it might be a year or two until they actually do it.
 And by then any reference to the fact that it was you who inspired them to go will be erased or forgotten.

 Travel bloggers also have to invest a lot to start off, in our travels, before we start making any back.
 All things to consider if you’re looking at the finances of becoming a travel blogger as a career choice.
 A travel blogger salary is one thing, but travel blogger expenses are a whole other kettle of fish!

 On the flipside though, the earning potential of a travel blogger is totally uncapped.